WVAU: The Constitution

 Program Director

 The Program Director is in charge of the content of WVAU’s programming.
 They act as the liaison between the Executive Board and the DJs.
-They are in charge of creating the semester schedule, training DJs, keeping track of strikes and evaluating DJs shows.
+They are in charge of creating the semester schedule, keeping track of strikes and evaluating DJs shows.
+All applications for shows will be reviewed by the entire executive board, but it is at the discretion of the programming directors to schedule shows based on availability and the general consensus of the e-board.

 Web Director(s)